Color Focus - Religion and Spirit Worship

 • Idros - God of luck and chaos.
 Alignment: Chaotic Neutral.
 Favored weapon: None.
 Domains: Chaos, luck, Trickery

 • Iyja - Maiden of winter.
+Mother of Northmen.
 Alignment: Neutral Evil.
-Favored weapon: Icecycle.
-Domains: Death, ice, Trickery
+Favored weapon: Icicle.
+Domains: Death, Ice, Trickery

 • Khorus - God of evil and destruction.
 Alignment: Lawful Evil.
 Favored weapon: Flaming morningstar.
 Domains: Destruction, Evil, Fire